Final report for LNE21-421

 Detecting Parasitoid Wasp of Cabbage Whitefly

-An unanticipated finding in 2022: In the process of scouting for cabbage whitefly predation and Delphastus, we noticed the presence of a parasitoid wasp (Figure 4) which very clearly appears to be parasitizing cabbage whitefly nymphs; the adult wasps were very common in the scouted plantings, with as many as 10 per leaf.
-The wasp resembles Encarsia formosa, a commonly purchased biocontrol of greenhouse whitefly, but we believe this to be Encarsia tricolor, which we subsequently learned has been observed as a naturally occurring cabbage whitefly parasitoid in Eurasia.
-A search of academic databases has so far turned up no other documented observations of Encarsia tricolor parasitizing cabbage whitefly in the Americas.
+An unanticipated finding in 2022: In the process of scouting for cabbage whitefly predation and Delphastus, we noticed the presence of a parasitoid wasp (Figure 6) which appeared to be parasitizing cabbage whitefly nymphs; the adult wasps were very common in the scouted plantings, with as many as 10 per leaf.
+The wasp resembled Encarsia formosa, a commonly purchased biocontrol of greenhouse whitefly, but we believed it to be Encarsia tricolor, which we subsequently learned has been observed as a naturally occurring cabbage whitefly parasitoid in Eurasia.
+A search of academic databases turned up no other documented observations of Encarsia tricolor parasitizing cabbage whitefly in the Americas.

 In Fall 2023, we found and collected more unidentified Encarsia specimens at Pink Houses Community Farm.
 None were found at Red Hook Farm, as in past years, possibly due to their more regular regime of spraying insecticidal soap to suppress whiteflies (once weekly after first appearance, with an improved nozzle and new battery-operated backpack sprayer).
-Adult Encarsia were collected in 90% ethyl alcohol and sent to a USDA ARS research partner (Michael Gates, housed at the Smithsonian in Washington, D.C.), a taxonomist specializing in Encarsia, for identification.
-He reported that while the species is likely a close relative of Encarsia tricolor, it may be a previously undescribed species; he is securing a second opinion.
-If determined to be a new species, we intend to submit a paper to describe and name it.
+Adult Encarsia were collected in 90% ethyl alcohol and sent to a USDA ARS research partner (Luke Kresslein, housed at the Smithsonian in Washington, D.C.), a taxonomist specializing in Encarsia, for identification.
+He reported that while the species is likely a close relative of Encarsia tricolor, it was determined to be a previously undescribed species.
+Project team members intend to submit a paper to describe and name it after the completion of this project.
 We brought some parasitized whitefly nymphs indoors and set up two insect rearing pens: one for Encarsia and cabbage whitefly together, and one for additional cabbage whitefly to provide a continual food source for the Encarsia.
 In late November, the whitefly population had increased enough to threaten the host plant’s health.
-On 12/1, the first confirmed Encarsia adult appeared.
-By 12/4, many more Encarsia adults had emerged, at least 4 per leaf.
-By 12/12, the whitefly population had crashed, with no egg clusters found in the rearing pen and very few adults remaining.
+On 12/1/23, the first confirmed Encarsia adult appeared.
+By 12/4/23, many more Encarsia adults had emerged, at least 4 per leaf.
+By 12/12/23, the whitefly population had crashed, with no egg clusters found in the rearing pen and very few adults remaining.
 Closer inspection showed that on some leaves, nearly every whitefly nymph had been successfully parasitized.
-While in a controlled environment, this demonstrates the potential of this Encarsia species to control cabbage whitefly.
+While in a controlled environment, this demonstrated the potential of this Encarsia species to control cabbage whitefly.

 Adjusting Soil pH to Manage Pillbugs

 After the second sulfur application in spring 2022, the treatment area’s pH was measured at 6.8, compared to 7.2 for the control area.
-While pillbug damage was reduced in general compared to 2021 (Figure 5) (possibly due to drier weather), Edgemere found nearly no pillbug damage in the treatment area in 2022 (Figure 6), compared to 10-15% of radishes damaged in the control area (Figure 7).
-This early result shows promise in reducing pillbug feeding damage by reducing soil pH leading to increases in revenue by over $2000 per acre.
+While pillbug damage was reduced in general compared to 2021 (Figure 7) (possibly due to drier weather), Edgemere found nearly no pillbug damage in the treatment area in 2022 (Figure 8), compared to 15% of radishes damaged in the control area (Figure 9).

 Taking a “Brassica Break” to Reduce Pest Pressure